salah-mo/elite-coffee-demo-0.0.2/ODOO_INTEGRATION.md

 # Odoo Integration (JSON-RPC)

-This guide explains how this project integrates with Odoo so website orders are created in Odoo's Sales module (`sale.order`).
+This guide explains how this project integrates with Odoo so website orders are created in Odoo's Sales module (`sale.order`) and, optionally, in Point of Sale (`pos.order`) to appear on the Kitchen Display.

 ## What’s in this repo